SEO Services & How To Spot SEO Scams!

 On an almost daily basis I receive emails about SEO services offering to “optimise” my site and improve my Google search ranking.
 These SEO services often claim to guarantee to get my site at the top of the first page of Google (even though I have already achieved that), to send more visitors to my site, to fix broken links, provide site analytics and get more authoritative links to my site.

 But, are many of these SEO services just a scam to get money from unsuspecting clients?
-Although there are many excellent SEO services available from experts on search there are also many SEO companies that see SEO as an easy way of exploiting a general lack of understanding of how SEO works.
+Although there are many excellent SEO services available from experts.
+On search there are also many companies that see SEO as an easy way of exploiting a general lack of understanding of how it works.

 What the hell is an “optimised site”?

 Any SEO consultant who offers to quickly “optimise” your site for SEO or any other purpose is a fraud and is probably charging you a lot of money for little, if any benefit.
 It normally takes weeks, if not months to configure a site for SEO and to build backlinks to improve your domain authority.
-There is also no such thing as a “fully optimised” site as it’s like repairing the roads, the job is never really done.
+There is also no such thing as a “fully optimised” site.
+It’s like repairing the roads, the job is never really done.

 For example getting back links is a costly and time consuming process.
 You will need a number of strategies to obtain high quality back links and this is an on-going process.
-If your SEO services provider guarantees to quickly obtain high quality backlinks it is likely they are either misleading you or they are using black hat SEO techniques such as private blog networks.
-Be very careful how your SEO services company gets back links as if they use techniques frowned on by Google you could end up being penalised by search engines.
+If your SEO services provider guarantees to quickly obtain high quality backlinks it is likely they are either misleading you or they are using black hat SEO techniques.
+Such as private blog networks.
+Be very careful how your SEO services company gets back links.
+If they use techniques frowned on by Google you could end up being penalised by search engines.

 Most SEO scams start with a guarantee to optimise your site and get first place on Google.
 Be careful about such SEO services.